-Amsterdam, October 25, 2018 – BearingPoint today unveils the findings from a comprehensive study into digital strategies and partner ecosystems within the global automotive sector.
+Amsterdam, October 25, 2018 – Beyond by BearingPoint today unveils the findings from a comprehensive study into digital strategies and partner ecosystems within the global automotive sector.
 The report Partnership ecosystems: the driving force behind mobility innovation? reveals that more than half of automotive companies believe they can win the ‘battle for the dashboard’ against the tech giants all alone.
 And yet, 46% of automotive companies still expect a 16%+ boost in revenues in the next two years from adding partner ecosystems.

 Automotive digital strategies – the state of play

 50% of automotive companies have clearly defined digital business strategies in place and are implementing them, while 49% remain in the planning phases.
 Over half (59%) identify business model innovation and introducing new products and services as key tenets of their digital strategies.
 Working with ecosystem partners, they realize they can quickly generate new revenue streams and launch far more compelling products and customer experiences before start-ups and the tech giants beat them to it.